A combinatorial Fredholm module on self-similar sets built on $n$-cubes

-In order to generalize the quantized volume measure, we prove the commutators $[F_{n} , x^{\alpha}]$ ($\alpha = 1, \dots , n$), where $x^{\alpha}$ is the $\alpha$-th coordinate function on $\mathbb{R}^{n}$, satisfy a relation of the Clifford algebra, which is a quantization of the relation of the exterior differential $dx^{\alpha}$ ($\alpha = 1 , \dots , n$).
-Then the volume element in the Clifford algebra induces the non-trivial quantized volume measure and non-trivial quantized volume.
-The calculation of the quantized volume measure and the quantized volume is given in subsection \ref{subsec:Dixqv}.
+Main results in the paper are basically twofold: our first result is the construction of a higher dimensional analogue of the Connes’ Fredholm module.
+This Fredholm module is also non-trivial in $K^{0}$ group under additional assumptions, which is given in Theorem \ref{thm:suffnonvanish} as a part of other properties of the Fredholm module delved in Section \ref{sec:FonK}.
+The second result is the derivation of concrete values for higher dimensional variants of the quantized volume measure and the quantized volume for some self-similar sets.
+The results are given in Section \ref{sec:Dixmier}.
+The calculation is based on a Clifford algebra's relation which the commutators $[F_{n} , x^{\alpha}]$ ($\alpha = 1, \dots , n$) generally satisfy for the $\alpha$-th coordinate functions $x^{\alpha}$ on $\mathbb{R}^{n}$.
+The Clifford algebra's relation is quantizaion of the relation of the exterior differentials $dx^{\alpha}$; see Proposition \ref{prp:qK} and \ref{prp:absqf} for the details.

-Fredholm modules on self-similar sets are constructed by various researchers.
-They also investigate spectral triples, which are unbounded picture of the Fredhlm module, on some self-similar sets.
-For example, E. Christensen-C. Ivan-M. L. Lapidus \cite{MR2357322} defined a spectral triple on the Sierpinski gasket $\mathcal{SG}$ by using the Dirac operator on the circle, which defines an element in $K^{1}(C(\mathcal{SG}))$.
+Fredholm modules on self-similar sets are constructed by various researchers and studied from various aspects.
+F. Cipirani-J. Sauvageot \cite{MR2472035} constructed Fredholm modules on post critically finite fractals (p.c.f fractals) by regular harmonic structures.
+M. Ionescu-L. Rogers-A. Teplyaev \cite{MR2964679} studied weakly summable Fredholm modules in the cases of some finitely and infinitely ramified fractals.
+As an unbounded picture of Fredhlm modules, spectral triples on some self-similar sets have been also extensively investigated.
+E. Christensen-C. Ivan-L. Lapidus \cite{MR2357322} defined a spectral triple on the Sierpinski gasket $\mathcal{SG}$, which in turn defines an element in $K^{1}(C(\mathcal{SG}))$, by using the Dirac operator on the circle.
 D. Guido-T. Isola \cite{MR2238285} defined a spectral triple on self-similar sets with the open set condition in higher dimension by using Connes' Fredholm module on an interval.
 Guido-Isola \cite{MR3743228} also defined a spectral triple on nested fractals by using Connes' Fredholm module on an interval.
-See also Introduction in \cite{MR3743228} for related researches.
+See Introduction in \cite{MR3743228} for more related literatures.